networkx/nx-guides/content/algorithms/euler/euler.md

 is_eulerian(T)
 ```

-NetworkX is also implemented `eulerian_circuit` method to determine sequence of edges that consist of a Euler Circuit.
+NetworkX has also implemented the `eulerian_circuit` method to determine sequence of edges that consist of a Euler Circuit.

 The method uses a stack data structure to keep vertices, it starts with the source vertex and pushes into stack.
 At each following iteration, it pops a vertex from the stack, chooses a neighbor of it, pushes the chosen vertex to the stack and removes the chosen edge from the graph.